CoderDojo-Content/Intermediate-HTML-CSS/en/hover-pseudo-class.md

 1. You can make your website more **interactive** by making cool stuff happen when you hover over things with the mouse!
-In styles.css, find the CSS rules for the class `.solidRoundBorders` and add a new block of rules right underneath:
+In styles.css, find the CSS rules for the class `.solidRoundBorders` and add a new block of rules right underneath: ......MAYBE ADD TO SECTION TAG INSTEAD??
   ```
     .solidRoundBorders {
       border-style: solid;